Interventions designed for established structures, teams to strengthen or a workshop to structure.

 - Validation based on your internal quality criteria

-Objective: make the level clearer, more consistent and more widely shared.
+Objective: make the criteria clearer, more consistent and more widely shared.

-Create a framework or reinforce an existing cell.
+Structure a method or reinforce an existing cell.

-For a broader need: workstation, organisation, standards, skill development and continuity of method.
+For a broader need: workstation, organisation, criteria, gestures to stabilise and continuity of method.

 - Definition of the need, the workstations and the working environment